mmarkus13/yt-dlc/README.md

 yt-dlp --version
 ```

-Also check that your yt-dlp binary is the one you expect:
+Also check which binary is being used:

 ```bash
 which yt-dlp
 ```

+The official standalone yt-dlp binary used by this project already contains the required EJS components.

 ---